-\The pre-requisites for CIT 292, 293, and 294 will be as follows for this certificate only: CIT 132 Local Area Networks or CIT 194 Networking Basics or a minimum of two years of experience as a computer network professional.
+The pre-requisites for CIT 292, 293, and 294 will be as follows for this certificate only: CIT 132 Local Area Networks or CIT 194 Networking Basics or a minimum of two years of experience as a computer network professional.

-Pharmacy Technician (Certificate)
+Pharmacy Technician

 The pharmacy technician program prepares individuals for the roles of supportive personnel in hospital and community pharmacies.
 The pharmacy technician provides assistance to the Registered Pharmacist in a variety of tasks involving the preparation, packaging, distribution, labeling, and recording of drugs.
 Students are theoretically prepared in the practice of pharmacy technician which includes billing, maintenance of stock, computer data entry, legal and ethical guidelines, and professionalism.
 There are two clinical internships at the end of the program that provide on the job experience in acute care, community, satellite, clinic and private pharmacy settings.
-Upon satisfactory completion of the program, students are eligible to apply and take a national Pharmacy Technician Certification Exam.
-Satisfactory completion of this program increases the possibility of passing the certification exam but does not guarantee a passing grade .